 The fisheries sector plays a pivotal role in the Indian economy by contributing to food and nutritional security, employment generation, export earnings and overall economic development.
 Often referred to as a "Sunrise Sector," fisheries support the livelihoods of over 30 million individuals, particularly those from marginalized and vulnerable communities (DAHDF, 2024).
 According to the FAO's 2024 report The State of World Fisheries and Aquaculture (SOFIA), India ranks among the top global fish producers, contributing around 8% of the world’s total fish production with a record output of 174.45 lakh metric tonnes during 2023-2024.
 The country also leads in inland fisheries production, with an annual yield of 1.9 million metric tonnes.

 In the context of aquaculture, India produced 13.13 million metric tonnes of inland fish during 2022-2023.
 Andhra Pradesh topped the chart with 4.5 million metric tonnes, followed by West Bengal at 2 million metric tonnes.
 Telangana, although a relatively new state, ranks third in terms of fishery resources and sixth in production.
-The state reported a fish output of 175.45 lakh metric tonnes in 2022-2023, contributing significantly to its economy with a Gross Value Added (GVA) of ₹2,17,983 crores, reflecting a compound annual growth rate (CAGR) of 14.1% surpassing the national average of 10.1% (Ganesh et al., 2024).
+The state reported a fish output of 175.45 lakh metric tonnes in 2022-2023, contributing significantly to its economy with a Gross Value Added (GVA) of ₹2,17,983 crores, reflecting a Compound Annual Growth Rate (CAGR) of 14.1% surpassing the national average of 10.1% (Ganesh et al., 2024).

 In Telangana, approximately 45.8% of the working population is engaged in fisheries and aquaculture, making this sector a vital driver of rural livelihood and development (Socio-Economic Outlook, Government of Telangana, 2023).
 To further support the sector, the government is implementing various schemes aimed at improving productivity, minimizing post-harvest losses, and enhancing the welfare of fishers (Ganesh et al., 2024).